 Image Sitemaps are inherently useful if you want to display your image in the google search results.
 Just like XML sitemaps for web pages, image sitemaps are for images that live on the site with several links.
 You can add information in the form of image extension of creating a separate sitemap for images with your existing sitemap.

 This step is important if you want to index your images for search engines.
 While a majority of people forget to do this step.
 It is noted that many e-commerce and new sites do not index their images while 30% of their traffic is from through images.
 However, a well-optimized image helps a website to rank its HTML pages as well.
-It is a most important type of Sitemaps.
+It is the most important type of Sitemaps.

 Much like sitemaps, video sitemap helps search engine to crawl metadata about video content.
 It helps you to inform Google of the category, title, features, description, time, and audience to target.
 As a result, it will become easy for the Google search engine to list your site.